anttiluode/LLmit2/README.md

 http://127.0.0.1:5000.

-## Usage

-### Creating Subllmits and Posts
-To create a subllmit, navigate to the main page and click on the "Create Subllmit" button (visible when logged in).
-To submit a post, go into a subllmit and click on the "Create Post" button (also visible when logged in).

 ## Issues
 - **Visibility of Buttons**: The "Create Post" and "Create Subllmit" buttons currently show up even when a user is not logged in.